Ground Chicken Meatballs with Sweet Peanut Dipping Sauce

 Serve these tasty little meatballs over rice or noodles for a fast weeknight meal or tumble them onto a platter with a side of dipping sauce for a simple appetizer.
-In less than 20 minutes, you could be sitting down to dinner or out the door with an appetizer in hand for your next holiday party.
+In less than 20 minutes, you could be sitting down to dinner or out the door with an appetizer in hand.

 Pin this recipe!
 Or just print it out and stick it in your recipe binder (that’s what I would do).
 Whatever you do, make some meatballs soon.

 Double the batch of peanut sauce and use it for these delicious Rice Bowls with Chicken Satay!